thameezb/docs/content/en/docs/armory-platform-matrix.md

 For a full list of previous releases, see this [page](https://armory.jfrog.io/artifactory/manifests/).

-## Application metrics for Canary Analysis
+## Application metrics for deployment verification

 [![Generally available](/images/ga.svg)]({{< ref "release-definitions#ga" >}}) ![OSS](/images/oss.svg) ![Armory](/images/armory.svg)

-Application metrics can be ingested by Kayenta to perform Canary Analysis or Automated Canary Analysis (ACA).
+Application metrics can be ingested by the Kayenta service in Armory.
+These metrics can then be used to perform deployment verification through either Canary Analysis or Automated Canary Analysis (ACA).

 For information about how to enable Canary Analysis, see {{< linkWithTitle kayenta-configure.md >}}.

 The following table lists supported app metric providers: